Staff: Amanda M. Acevedo, PhD

 240-276-5896

 Dr. Acevedo cultivates a portfolio of grants related to social and psychophysiological influences on cancer control.
-Dr. Acevedo's program of research focuses on psychosocial factors (e.g., stress, discrimination, emotion, and cultural norms and expectations regarding emotion expressions) that influence health behaviors, biomarkers, and/or physiological responses to stressors like pain, particularly in Latino samples.
-This work reflects a multilevel approach to better understand health disparities and inequities, particularly within the broader social context.
+Dr. Acevedo's program of research focuses on psychosocial factors (e.g., stress, emotion, and cultural norms and expectations regarding emotion expressions) that influence health behaviors, biomarkers, and/or physiological responses to stressors like pain.

 Secondary Branch/Office Appointment: